Topic

 Security

-Basically, keep the decryption URL in a place that only you can access.
+Keep the decryption URL in a location that only you can access.

-Even if the decryption URL is known to others, it cannot be decrypted without knowing the passphrase.
+Even if someone obtains the decryption URL, they cannot decrypt the data without knowing the passphrase.

 💡

-Never use a passphrase that is easily guessed.
+Never use a passphrase that is easy to guess.

-This service discloses a manual decryption method.
+This app provides a method for manual decryption.
 (Of course, a passphrase is required.)

 On the other hand, you may be concerned about unauthorized decryption.

-Even if the passphrase is not easy to guess, consider whether it can be breached by brute force.
+Even if your passphrase is not easy to guess, consider whether it could be cracked through brute force attacks.

 💡

-Assuming 2 attempts/sec for simplicity, only 172,800 attempts can be made per day.
+For simplicity, assuming 2 attempts per second, only 172,800 attempts can be made per day.

-At this point, I think we can be quite assured.
+At this point, we can be quite confident in its security.

-After reading this far, the possibility of unauthorized decryption is as close to zero as possible, but what if it is deciphered?
+After reading this far, you may conclude that the possibility of unauthorized decryption is almost zero.

-The text to be encrypted should not be a set of site name, ID, and password.
+The text you encrypt should never include a combination of a site name, ID, and password.

 💡

-Those familiar with encryption and decryption will know that "PBKDF2" is vulnerable to parallel processing.
+Those familiar with encryption and decryption know that PBKDF2 is vulnerable to parallel processing attacks.

-However, I am interested in Argon2.
-I may consider it in the future.
+That said, I am interested in Argon2, and I may consider adopting it in the future.

 Manual decryption

-In the unlikely event that this service becomes unavailable, you can still manually decrypt the file from the decryption URL.
+In the unlikely event that this app becomes unavailable, you can still manually decrypt your data using the decryption URL.

 TXT-Crypter-decryption